ScilifelabDataCentre/pathogens-portal/README.md

 ## Introduction

-This website is developed and maintained by the [Health-RI](https://www.health-ri.nl/) with many contributions from collaborators.
-Contributions from anyone are welcome and will be published after a review by the Portal team.
+This website is developed by [Lygature](https://www.lygature.org/) and maintained by [Health-RI](https://www.health-ri.nl/) with many contributions from collaborators.
+Contributions from anyone are welcome.

 The website is intended to provide a central place to provide information about: